9/30/11

 Today's Guest is Phil Callaway.

-I've been enjoying Phil's articles in the Salvation Army magazine, Faith and Friends,
+I've been enjoying Phil's articles in the Salvation Army magazine, Faith and Friends, for awhile now.

 Phil Callaway is an award-winning author, speaker and daddy of three.
 The best-selling author of twenty-four books, Phil has been called "the funniest Canadian alive," but never by his high school teachers.
 He is a frequent guest on national radio and TV, and his humorous stories on family life have been featured in hundreds of magazines worldwide.
 But he insists that his greatest achievement was convincing his wife to marry him.
 Phil lives in Alberta, Canada with his high school sweetheart.
 They are married.